metrix0/imenu/ROADMAP.md

 - (wonders) Whatsapp notification for delivery: Admin receiveis it when it's paid, user receives it when it's near them or ready
 - Checkout must pull information from browser and INTEGRATE with everything we can to make the transaction as smooth as possible
 - AI menu photo/pdf scanning to app
+- support via whatsapp (so we have their personal numbers)